top of page

 Whenever a renovation project (or a mitigation project if your home has a moisture issue, etc.) involves taking down walls/ceilings or removing old vinyl flooring, these areas should be tested before they are disturbed.

 Some types of materials containing asbestos are visually fairly obvious, as in the case of old heating pipe insulation, others are not obvious from a simple visual inspection, such as plaster, drywall, vinyl flooring, and ceiling tiles.
-These require taking a physical sample of that material that is sent for laboratory analysis.
+You cannot tell just by looking at these materials whether they contain asbestos.
+They require taking a physical sample of that material that is sent for laboratory analysis.

 While no amount of asbestos presence is considered “safe”, levels greater than 1% are regulated and require contractors with specific licenses to abate the materials that will be disturbed.